fastify/ajv-compiler/README.md

 #### Read the compiled schemas functions

 At this stage, you should have a file for every route's schema.
-To use them, you must use the `@fastify/ajv-compiler/standalone` with the parameters:
+To use them, you must use the `StandaloneValidator` with the parameters:

 - `readMode: true`: a boolean to indicate that you want read and use the schemas functions string.
 - `restoreFunction`" a sync function that must return a function to validate the route.